 Tapeworms.
 Your dog or cat could get them from eating a flea or something else that has tapeworm eggs.
 These parasites live in your pet’s small intestine and steal nutrients from everything you feed it.
 Tapeworms eventually pass through poop, but they rarely make your pet sick.

 Hair loss.
-One little flea can hurt or destroy your pet’s hair shaft.
-And it can trigger allergies that make your pet so itchy that they scratch their fur into bald spots.
+It’s not from the fleas themselves, but from all the itching and biting.
+Fleas can trigger allergies that make your pet so itchy that they scratch their fur into bald spots.

 Ticks and Fleas

 Bartonella.
 It’s better known as cat scratch disease, but it infects both cats and dogs.
 Bartonella spreads through ticks, fleas, sand flies, and a cat bite or scratch.
 Look for fever, joint pain, and any unusual behaviors.